orioledb/orioledb/doc/usage.md

  4. OrioleDB supports just B-tree indexes.
 OrioleDB roadmap contains the implementation of analogs of GiST, GIN, and BRIN.
  5. OrioleDB supports bitmap scan only for int4, int8 and ctid primary keys.
  6. Row-level concurrency in OrioleDB has some [differences](row_concurrency.md).
- 7. OrioleDB doesn't support `CLUSTER` and `VACUUM FULL` commands yet, because we doesn't implement rewrite of the tables for these commands.
+ 7. OrioleDB doesn't support `CLUSTER` and `VACUUM FULL` commands yet, because we don't implement rewrite of the tables for these commands.
 And also `CLUSTER` doesn't really makes much sense for index-organized tables.
  8. `REINDEX CONCURRENTLY` now is not supported.
  9. OrioleDB tables doesn't support `Sample Scans` yet.